samaphp/lg-agents/Readme.md

 Follow along as I post about program on my [websites](https://apsquared.co) and my Bluesky account [@apsquared](https://bsky.app/profile/apsquared.bsky.social).

+Disclaimer: I'm not an expert at Python or LangGraph, just a developer trying to play with AI Agents and hoping to help others.

 ## Motivation

 I wanted to create a simple AI agent that uses LangGraph and Browser Use and can be easily deployed.

 ## Client

 Part of what I wanted to do is to demonstrate a totally disconnected client that can be used to interact with the agent.
+The client project [can be found here](https://github.com/apsquared/lg-agent-client).

 ## Settings